 There are many ways in which a product can be manufactured but most designers know only a handful of techniques.
-Informative and incredibly easy to use, this bestselling book discusses more than a hundred production methods in detail.
-Making It appeals not only to product designers but also to interior, furniture, and graphic designers who need access to a range of production methods, as well as to all students of design.
-This expanded edition includes nine new processes and an all-new section of over 40 finishing techniques.
+Both informative and incredibly easy to use, this bestselling book explains over 100 production methods in detail.
+With specially commissioned diagrams, case studies and step-by-step photographs of the manufacturing process, Making It uses contemporary design as a vehicle to describe production processes.
+It lists their pros and cons, suitable production volumes, costs involved, speed of production, relevant materials and typical applications.
+The new edition of this inspirational book also evaluates each process in terms of sustainability and its effects on the environment.
+Making It appeals not only to product designers but also to interior designers, furniture and graphic designers who need access to a range of production methods, as well as to all students of design.
+The expanded edition includes nine new processes and an all-new section of 40 finishing techniques.